qualityshepherd/brine/posts/of_yarn_and_bone.md

 tags: OYAB, rules
 ---

+_**Of Yarn and Bone** is a world-first TTRPG that gets out of the way and lets the world happen — a game of identity with stakes, magic with awe, and play with trust._

 ### WHO IN THE WORLD ARE YOU?

 Your character is a product of the world—they start with three `Names` that describe their place in it. `Names` are epithets that might be a role they fill, an identity or something whispered about them.
 They are actionable, used in play, and may change or be awarded (up to six total).